-This is an acute problem when so many musicians want to be considered (the cool kind of) “spiritual” while desperately hoping not to be lumped in with “Christian rock,” even when they actually are Christian.
-Amid this very wide range of artists, what should we do with musicians who claim to be “spiritual but not religious”?
+This is an acute problem when so many musicians want to be considered (the cool kind of) “spiritual” while desperately hoping not to be lumped in with “Christian rock,” even if they actually are Christian.
+Amid this very wide range of artists, how should we approach musicians who insist they are spiritual but not religious”?
 Are they relevant to my data set or not?

 Here is how I attacked this problem.
-First I argued that scholars who cannot distinguish between forms of music that are “more religious” as opposed to “less religious”—because they posit that whatever we like is “our religion” by definition—are too broad to help us.
-Also, they are out of sync with vernacular usage.
-But the vernacular understandings largely just shift the problem:
+First I argued that scholars who cannot distinguish between forms of music that are “more religious” as opposed to “less religious”—because they posit that whatever we like is “our religion” by definition—are using a definition too broad to help us much.
+They are also fairly disconnected from vernacular usage.
+But vernacular understandings only shift our problems:

 Our vernacular gives mixed messages about spirituality.
 People contrast “religion”—referencing institutions and external authorities like the Roman Catholic hierarchy with its dogmas, canon lawyers, and lobbyists—with “spiritualities” that are centered on internalized values and moods (typically cultivated individually) and which treat submission to external authority as something strictly optional and probably undesirable.Such an approach can seriously distort lived experience, since real-life religion typically includes, and can even emphasize, the supposedly “merely spiritual” aspects of cultivating personal values and questioning illegitimate authority.
 Certainly “religion” should not refer solely to whatever is left over after spirituality (as defined above) is filtered out.